Cellular-Semantics/CL_Markers_Mappings/README.md

     ```

     - This script will map gene markers to UniProt IDs for human and mouse, and outputs the information into a CSV file.
     - The CSV file generated is named `uniprot_mapping.csv` in the `CL_Markers_Mappings` directory.
-    - The CSV file contains the UniProt IDs and additional information for the specified gene markers.
+The file contains the UniProt IDs and additional information for the specified gene markers.

 ## Customization